 2. Use online forums and dictionaries to get help when needed.

 When translating French to English, sometimes you can get stuck with certain expressions or usages.
 If you just can’t figure out how to appropriately translate something, forums like WordReference offer valuable help from native French speakers and highly knowledgeable second-language French speakers.
 There is a huge archive of threads covering a wide range of topics in French, so you can type in a phrase or word to learn more details about it.
+After all, when possible it is always in your best interest to use human translation for the most accurate understanding.

 Online French dictionaries are another excellent resource.
 A well-respected one is Larousse.
 Here, you can access a French-English dictionary, as well as a French monolingual dictionary, in which you can find words and definitions all in French.
 The monolingual dictionary can be an especially great way to increase your knowledge and your proficiency in French as you research your translation query.